Data Governance Committee: Roles, Composition, & When Do You Form it?

 Table of contents

-Understanding the role of a data governance committee
+Understanding the roles and responsibilities of a data governance committee

 1. Establishing and enforcing policies